-If you do not have a paternity affidavit or acknowledgment, or your affidavit was signed before July 1, 1997, you may ask the State to file a parentage case on behalf of your child.
+If you do not have a paternity affidavit/acknowledgment, or your affidavit/acknowledgment was signed before July 1, 1997, you may ask the State to file a parentage case on your child's behalf.
 The prosecutor does not represent either parent.
 S/he will file the case and help keep it moving through the court system.
-Read more about this process and its advantages and disadvantages in the publication Parentage and Parenting Plans for Unmarried Parents in Washington.
+Read more about this in the publication Parentage and Parenting Plans for Unmarried Parents in Washington.

-If you simply want to establish a duty to pay child support, the Division of Child Support (DCS) may initiate an administrative procedure.
-Where paternity has been established by affidavit or acknowledgment, DCS will often get an administrative child support order.
-They will not establish a parenting plan/residential schedule.
+If you simply want to establish a duty to pay child support, the DCS may initiate an administrative procedure.
+Where paternity has been established by affidavit/acknowledgment, DCS will often get an administrative child support order.
+They will not establish a parenting plan.
 Our publications called How Can I Collect Child Support?and Parentage and Parenting Plans for Unmarried Parents in Washington, available at www.washingtonlawhelp.org, have more information.

 An administrative child support order is valid until a court order changes or replaces it.
 Court orders usually do not cancel amounts already due under administrative support orders.

 *Washington law does not use the terms "custody" or "visitation."
 The law calls court orders between parents "parenting plans" or "residential schedules."

 Either parent can file a petition/request asking the court to enter a Parenting Plan Schedule and set child support.
 A court-ordered parenting plan orders:

 The division of major, non-emergency decisions about the child

 How the parents will work out major disagreements

 *A court-ordered residential schedule covers items in the first point above only.